mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 [2] pry(#<PlacesController>)>
 ```

-We could now for example check that the contenst of the <code>params</code> hash
+We could now for example check that the content of the <code>params</code> hash
- is as we exoect it to be.
+ is as we expect it to be.

 Execute the next command and see whether the result is as expected.
 The next command can be executed with the <code>ne</code> command.